 There is no provision for the future, for until a man has got outside his food, he cannot call it his.
-That is why, when women go hunting, they take their fire-stick with them, so that they can cook Quall animal an iguana or a vegetable on the spot, and chance the beating for doing so Give an old woman some food, and she will hide the greater part of it for the men in camp, and if it is insisted that she eat it all, will hesitate to come again.
+That is why, when women go hunting, they take their fire-stick with them, so that they can cook an iguans or a vegetable on the spot, and chance the beating for doing so.
+Give an old woman some food, and she will hide the greater part of it for the men in camp, and if it is insisted that she eat it all, will hesitate to come again.
 Give her an article of wearing apparel, and it goes the rounds of the camp until it is in rags.
-A famous scarlet opera cloak trimmed with white swansdown which I gave to a woman went on a tour through the whole of the South-west, always on a different wearer.
+A famous scarlet opera clock trimmed with white swansdown which I gave to a woman went on tour through the whole of the South-west, always on a different wearer.
 On every station or farm where a native is given work to do, the owner has to feed every brother-communist who comes along.
-Stone images, peculiar markings on rock, tree or hill, are believed to be the images of offenders turned into stone because they kept their catch to themselves.
-Never a root was set to grow or a fruit tree protected.
+Stone images, peculiar markings in rock, tree or hill, are believed to be the images of offenders turned into stone because they kept their catch, the secret of a feed-patch to themselves.
+Never a roct was set to grow, or a fruit tree protected.

-There is no individual ownership, therefore, there is no progress.
+There is no individual ownership, therefore there is no progress.

-Old men who have lost their hunting-prowness, with the cunning of the fox and magpie, make sorcerers of themselves by watching and smelling the naked hunters, are able to discover those who have killed and eaten.
-With spells and bone-pointing, their evil suggestion is fatal and so their living is easily gained.
+Old men who have lost their hunting-prowess, with the cumning of the fox and ingpie, make sorcerers of themselves, and by watching and smelling among the naked hunters, are able to discover those who have killed and eaten.
+With spells and bone-pointing, their evil suggestion is fatal, and so their living is easily gained.

 At the great gatherings for the magic ceremonies in connection with the increase of meat and vegetable food, fear and fanaticism hold equal place in everyone's mind, and even in the dancing, the best dancer snatches a fearful joy in his movements, for he never knows whether his proficiency may give offence to the magic that will paralyse his limbs.
-A blind eye, or a wound that will not heal, a crippled child - all is magic.
+A blind eye, a wound that will not heal, a crippled child - all is magic.
 If a kangaroo goes bad, a hostile group or a sorcerer is accused of having poisoned the meat.
-Even a plentitude of food must never be kept, which is why an Australian, if he catches a kangaroo, will gorge and sleep, and gorge and sleep, until he has finished it.
+Even a plenitude of food must never be kept, which is why an Australian, if he catches a kangaroo, will gorge and sleep, and gorge and sleep, until he has finished it.

-The first uncircumcised tribes had no knowledge of circumcism and the initiation of their boys to manhood was mainly the reservation from them of vertain foods which the elders desired them to hunt.
-The second hordes brought circumcismon and sub-incision with them, and their culture spread because it not only lengthened the period of the novitiate, but gave them secret and ghastly blood-pites to keep the youths in

-Australia, women and youths are tyrannised over to an incredibe extent.

-There is no sense of justive or injustice.
+cumcision and the initiation of their boys to manhood was mainly the reservation from them of certain foods which the elders desired them to hunt.
+The second hordes brought circumcision and sub-incision with them, and their culture spread because it not only lengthened the period of the novitiate, but gave them secret and ghastly blood-rites to keep the jouths in subjection for years.
+In all kkm the circumcised communist groups of Australia, women and jouths are tyrannised over to an incredible extent.
+There is no sense of justice or injustice.
 There is no sense of right or wrong.
-There is neither hope of heaven or fear of hell.
+There is neither hope of heaven nor fear of hell.
 There is only magic, and the evil spirit of aboriginal magic is powerless beyond death.